A 30 day review is a performance review conducted at the end of an employee’s first 30 days with an organization.

-It takes around 12 months for new hires to reach their full potential in a role, so an effective onboarding continues well beyond an employee’s first day or week.
-With organizations losing 17% of their new hires within their first three months, a 30, 60, and 90 day review cycle should be a key feature of your onboarding process.
+It takes around 12 months for new hires to reach their full potential in a role, so effective onboarding continues well beyond an employee’s first day or week.
+With organizations losing 17% of their new hires within their first three months, a 30, 60, and 90-day review cycle should be a key feature of your onboarding process.

 Studies show that positive and effective onboarding:

 One month in a new role passes quickly and it may feel too soon to conduct a review.
-But 30 days is the perfect time to get feedback on your onboarding process, enabling you to refine and improve it.
-It also helps you identify and resolve any issues your employee raises at an early stage, ensuring that they can transition smoothly into the organization, company culture, and work environment.
+But 30 days is the perfect time to get feedback on your onboarding process and learn if you need to make any improvements.

 Here are some best practices for approaching the 30 day review process.